Last updated on July 31st, 2026 at 06:58 pm

 Alternate Nostril Breathing balances the Ida and Pingala nadis, the lunar and solar energy channels connected to the moon and water element.
 Using the right hand, close the right nostril with the thumb and inhale through the left.
 Close the left with the ring finger and exhale through the right.
 Inhale right, then close and exhale left.
 That is one cycle.
 Practise ten rounds.
 This also supports hormonal balance, which is the physiological dimension of this chakra.

-Go deeper with breathwork.
-Loka’s Online Breathwork Training takes you through the full spectrum of pranayama — from grounding and calming techniques to energising practices that build heat and focus.
+To go deeper with pranayama, Loka’s Online Breathwork Training takes you through the full spectrum of techniques, from grounding and calming practices to energising breaths that build heat and focus.
 Self-paced and accessible from anywhere.

 Mantra and Meditation